alliedvision/VmbPy/README.md

 ```

 shows all available options for running the commandline interface.
 In addition the unittests
-and static test tools are tied together with a simple makefile.
+and static test tools are tied together with a python script.
 By executing

 ```
-make test
+python run_tests.py test
 ```

-all tests are executed any print the test results to the commandline.
+all tests are executed any the test results are printed to the commandline.
 If you execute

 ```
-make test_junit_export
+python run_tests.py test_junit
 ```

 instead the unit tests and static tests generate test results in the junit format.